eshathapa/cs152_group12/README.md

 ## Repository Details:

 This repository holds the code for CS152 Group 12's project on doxxing.
 The context of this platform is a feed-based platform, similar to X (formerly Twitter) and Facebook.
-The bot was coded using discord.py.
+The bot was coded using discord.py and created by CS152's Group 12 (Sara Bukair, Ismael Duran, Dilnaz Kamalova, Alison Rogers, Esha Thapa) at Stanford University, Spring 2025.

 ## Guide to Key Files: